 This course covers computing history, computer technology and terminology, basic logic design, computer architecture, CPU architecture, memory systems and assembly language.

 CSC 330 - Web & Mobile Programming, 3 credit hours

-Prerequisite(s): CSC 240 or CSC 245 either with a "C" or better.
+Prerequisite(s): CSC 240 or CSC 245 either with a "C" or better; and CSC 280 or CSC 380 either with a "C" or better.